amazon

 Buying frequently purchased items just got easier as well with the homepage Buy Again hub.
 The Buy Again hub consolidates frequently purchased items into one location, making it even more convenient to complete common shopping tasks.
 With a single tap, customers can quickly add to their go-to products and discover complementary items.

-From a UX perspective, the hub applied familiar e-commerce patterns like product thumbnails, past order timestamps, and one-click reorder buttons.
+From a UX perspective, the hub applied familiar3e-commerce patterns like product thumbnails, past order timestamps, and one-click reorder buttons.
 Intelligent sorting based on frequency, recency, and subscription status created a tailored experience, enhancing relevance for users.
 The layout was optimized for both desktop and mobile, enabling users to find and reorder items with minimal interaction.
 Behavioral data informed the design, ensuring the most valuable items were presented up front.

 On the business side, the Buy Again Hub served as a strategic growth lever, driving customer retention, boosting lifetime value (LTV), and increasing frequency of purchases.
 It catered particularly well to high-frequency verticals such as household goods, groceries, and personal care.
 By reinforcing customer loyalty through convenience, Amazon further locked in Prime members and encouraged a habit loop, supporting long-term revenue growth without aggressive promotional tactics.